abinit/abinit/doc/mkdocs-tutorials/paw1.md

 This lesson should take about 1.5 hour.

 ## 1 Summary of the PAW method

 The PAW (Projector Augmented-Wave) method has been introduced by Peter Blochl in 1994.
-As he says, "The projector augmented-wave method is an extension of augmented wave methods and the pseudopotential approach, which combines their traditions into a unified electronic structure method".
+As he says,

+> The projector augmented-wave method is an extension of augmented wave methods and the pseudopotential approach, which combines their traditions into a unified electronic structure method".
-It is based on a linear and invertible transformation (the PAW transformation) that connects the "true" wavefunctions Ψn with "auxiliary" (or "pseudo") soft wavefunctions~Ψn :
+  It is based on a linear and invertible transformation (the PAW transformation) that connects the "true" wavefunctions Ψn with "auxiliary" (or "pseudo") soft wavefunctions Ψn :

 |Ψn>  =~|Ψn>+  Σ (φi  -~φi) <~pi  |~Ψn >

 This relation is based on the definition of atomic spheres (augmentation regions) of radius rc, around the atoms of the system in which the partial waves  | φi> form a basis of atomic wavefunctions; |~φi> are "pseudized" partial waves (obtained from | φi>), and ~pi are dual functions of the |~φi> called projectors.